zhmurov/mdcourse/content/04_SmallMolecules/03_ManyMoleculesInABox.rst

 Production simulations
 ----------------------

-Production simulations can be berformed with isotropic or anisotropic pressure coupling scheme.
+Production simulations can be performed with isotropic or anisotropic pressure coupling scheme.
 Configuration file for isotropic pressure coupling is very similar to the one for the NPT equilibration.
 All we need to do is to adjust number of steps and how often we want the output to be saved.